yandex-cloud/terraform-provider-yandex/website/docs/r/organizationmanager_saml_federation_user_account.html.markdown

 ---
 layout: "yandex"
 page_title: "Yandex: yandex_organizationmanager_saml_federation_user_account"
-sidebar_current: "docs-yandex-datasource-organizationmanager-saml-federation-user-account"
+sidebar_current: "docs-yandex-organizationmanager-saml-federation-user-account"
 description: |-
-  Get information about a user of a Yandex SAML Federation.
+ Allows management of a single SAML Federation user account within an existing Yandex.Cloud Organization.
 ---

 # yandex\_organizationmanager\_saml\_federation\_user\_account

-Get information about a user of Yandex SAML Federation.
-For more information, see [the official documentation](https://cloud.yandex.com/docs/organization/operations/federations/integration-common).
+Allows management of a single SAML Federation user account within an existing Yandex.Cloud Organization..
+For more information, see
+[the official documentation](https://cloud.yandex.com/docs/organization/operations/federations/integration-common).

 ~> **Note:** If terraform user has sufficient access and user specified in data source does not exist, it will be created.
 This behaviour will be **deprecated** in future releases.
 Use resource `yandex_organizationmanager_saml_federation_user_account` to manage account lifecycle.